 But it’s still a good idea to give Bryce Canyon at least a full day or two when visiting on the mighty five national parks road trip.
 If you want to stay within Bryce Canyon National Park you can stay at Bryce Canyon Lodge.
 For more hotels near Bryce Canyon you can also stay in the town of Bryce.

 Zion National Park – The last and oldest park on the mighty 5 road trip itinerary

 When we reach Zion National Park we get to the oldest national park on the mighty 5 road trip.
 The park was established already in 1919 and is known as Utah’s first national park.

 The national park in Southern Utah is also one of the most visited parks in America with millions of visits each year.
 And it seems to just keep getting more and more popular.

 It’s easy to understand the hype of Zion when you visit on the Utah National parks road trip.
 The red sandstone cliffs are among the tallest in the world, and here in the middle of the desert it’s actually pretty lush.

 The huge red rock formations and the green canyon together create a stunning contrasting landscape.

 Three of the most breathtaking hikes in Zion are Angels Landing, the Narrows and Observation Point.
-They show the best of Zion National Park, but are rather strenous to see out.
-A more family friendly option is the Riverside Walk that takes you to the beginning of the Narrows.
+They show the best of Zion National Park, but are rather strenuous to see out.
+A more family friendly option to consider on the mighty 5 Utah road trip is the Riverside Walk that takes you to the beginning of the Narrows.